gnois/losty/README.md

 }
 ```

-3. Compile your app.lt to Lua and start nginx with prefix as yourapp/ folder
+3. Compile your app.lt to app.lua and start nginx with prefix as yourapp/ folder
 ```
  > cd yourapp/
  > luaty app.lt app.lua